applied-ai-lab/genesis/README.md

 No warranty, explicit or implicit, provided.

 ### Citation
-If you use this repository in your research, please cite our ICLR paper:
+If you make use of this code in your research, we would appreciate if you considered citing the most appropriate of the three papers:
 ```
-@article{engelcke2020genesis,
+@inproceedings{engelcke2020genesis,
-  title={{GENESIS: Generative Scene Inference and Sampling of Object-Centric Latent Representations}},
+  title={{GENESIS: Generative Scene Inference and Sampling with Object-Centric Latent Representations}},
-  author={Engelcke, Martin and Kosiorek, Adam R. and Parker Jones, Oiwi and Posner, Ingmar},
+  author={Engelcke, Martin and Kosiorek, Adam R and Parker Jones, Oiwi and Posner, Ingmar},
-  journal={International Conference on Learning Representations (ICLR)},
+  booktitle={International Conference on Learning Representations (ICLR)},
   year={2020}
+}
+@article{engelcke2020reconstruction,
+	title={{Reconstruction Bottlenecks in Object-Centric Generative Models}},
+	author={Engelcke, Martin and Parker Jones, Oiwi and Posner, Ingmar},
+	journal={ICML Workshop on Object-Oriented Learning},
+	year={2020}
+}
+@article{engelcke2021genesisv2,
+	title={{GENESIS-V2: Inferring Unordered Object Representations without Iterative Refinement}},
+	author={Engelcke, Martin and Parker Jones, Oiwi and Posner, Ingmar},
+	journal={arXiv preprint arXiv:2104.09958},
+	year={2021}
 }
 ```